Can Cats Drink Cold or Warm Milk? Is it Safe? Things You Need to Know

 Can Cats Drink Boiled Milk

-The benefit of boiled milk is that it does kill off some bacteria that can cause infections in your furry friend (and you).
-However, it is still milked with lactose in it.
-Since they cannot digest lactose, the sugar pulls out water content and is fermented by bacteria in their intestines, causing loose stools, abdominal pain, vomiting, diarrhoea, and dehydration.
+Since they cannot digest lactose, the sugar pulls out water content and is fermented by bacteria in their intestines, causing loose stools, abdominal pain, vomiting, diarrhea, and dehydration.
 It’s better to keep your feline away from milk.

 Interesting Read: Can Cats Drink Buttermilk?